How Chair Yoga Improves Daily Health and Well-Being

 Chair Twist (Spinal Twist)

 Sit comfortably on the edge of your chair with your feet flat on the floor.
-Inhale deeply and, as you exhale, turn your torso to the right, placing your left hand on your right knee.
+Inhale deeply and, as you exhale, rotate your torso to the right, placing your left hand on your right knee.
 Your right hand can rest on the back of the chair or the side.

 Lateral chair stretch